-Shoutouts can be awarded by any member of staff in the school using the EduLink electronic system to recognise achievements made that week.
+Shoutouts can be awarded by any member of staff in the school using the EduLink electronic system to recognise achievements made that week and equate to 5 achievement points.
 These are logged once a week and announced in assembly, by the Heads of Year who read the shoutouts aloud to all students in the cohort with names displayed on the screen and quotes from teachers.